Home Doh Ref

 • Preparing the object for the builder phase

-Because of house phases work, patterns can all have their own 'object_phase' and all the different methods will be stiched together, making it a proper behavioral init path.
+Because of how phases work, patterns can all have their own 'object_phase' and all the different methods will be stitched together, making it a proper behavioral init path.

 4. Builder Phase